Elder in the House Program

 What is the Elder in the House program?

 Elders are available at Cplul’kw’ten and provide personal consultation, conversation, guidance and mentorship to Indigenous students.
 Elders engage with students using a variety of traditional Indigenous life skill methods including: the ‘talking circle’ and elder knowledge.
-TRU elders have a demonstrated belief in the value of education and a record of supporting Indigenous students in their educational success.
+TRU Elders have a demonstrated belief in the value of education and a record of supporting Indigenous students in their educational success.

 These elders rotate days so there is an elder at Cplul’kw’ten every day of the week.
 If you would like to spend some time with an elder, drop into Cplul’kw’ten.

-Estella, Doreen, Margaret, Mike and Cecilia
+Estella, Doreen, Margaret, Mike, Cecilia and Sandi

-Estella Patrick Moller, Nakazdli First Nation
+Estella Patrick Moller, Nakazdli First Nation (On Leave)

 Fluent in the Carrier language, Elder Estella shares her knowledge of traditions and ceremonies as well as healing, medicine and meditation.